 "Couleur de Rose," "The Glass Eye," "The Last of the Romantics," "Hands," "Miss Thing and the Surrealists," "Music When Soft Voices Die...","The Other Passenger"

-For a biographical sketch on Bruce Angrave click here.
-You can also see a variety of his poster art from World War 2 at that site.
+To see a variety of Bruce Angrave's illustration art click here.
+Scroll down to the list of categories and click on the black boxes on the left to see his art work.
 A brief sketch on the life and work of John Keir Cross is included in an especially commissioned introduction I wrote for the new edition of The Other Passenger reissued by Valancourt Books.